Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Testive takes a very different approach to ACT prep than most traditional test prep companies.
-Rather than forcing students to sit through a series of classes in a lecture hall or read from a thousand-page textbook, they combine high-yield practice material and adaptive software with the personal touch of a private tutor.
-The idea of personalized homework, weekly meetings with a dedicated coach, and smart performance analysis is music to most parents’ ears.
+Rather than focusing on video lectures and assigned readings, they combine practice material and adaptive software with the personal touch of a private tutor.
 But does this non-traditional approach to prepping for one of the biggest tests of your life actually work?
 We closely examine the Testive ACT prep package and all of its features in this detailed review.

 As this is a pretty lengthy review that covers a number of topics, above find a helpful jump-to table of contents for your convenience.

 How The Testive ACT Program Works

 Testive is a test prep company that offers ACT prep services unlike most others.
 Whereas most prep providers have students attend live classes with a group of their peers to learn from an instructor en masse, or work through an online curriculum at their own pace, Testive takes a more personal approach.

 Recognizing that 17-year old high school students need guidance and motivation, Testive’s prep program is built around weekly coaching calls.

 You are assigned a dedicated ACT tutor, who serves as your coach from beginning to end.
 Your coach reviews your performance on practice work with you, answers questions about test content and strategies, and plans tailored work assignments to maximize gains.